tisimpson/bioinformatics1/README.md

 This repository contains code and data for the computing practicals.

 You can import this GitHub directly into the University's [Noteable](https://noteable.edina.ac.uk/launch) service.

+Note that code has been re-organised by week.